-Second Book in Art Mystery Series, “False Light,” Comes Out This Fall
+Second Book in Art Mystery Series, “False Light,” Now Available

 Manhattan – A prolific author who resides in Manhattan and the Hamptons, Vassar graduate Claudia Riess has written her fifth novel, “False Light.”
 After the book is released in October, the author is expected to speak at several bookstores, libraries and non-profit organizations in the New York City area.